Financial reports are your financial controls. Explanations of the three major financial reports used for financial management are given below.

 The Cashflow Statement

 The cash flow statement is the detail of cash received and cash expended for each month of the year.
 A projected cash flow statement helps you determine if the company has positive cash flow.
 If your company’s projections show a negative cash flow, you must revisit your business plan and solve this problem.

 Accurate and timely financial reports show the progress and current condition of the business.
 You can compare performance during one period of time (month, quarter or year) with another period, calculate trends and plan for the business’s future.

 These are often referred to as the financials.
-Pro forma financials are projections, usually projected for three fiscal years.
+Pro forma financials are projections, usually these are projected for three fiscal years.
 Financial controls provide the basis for sound management and allow you to establish guidelines and policies that enable the business to succeed and grow.

 The proactive financial manager uses pro forma or projections to plan ahead for the problems the business is likely to encounter and the opportunities that may arise.
 To be proactive you must read and analyze your financial statements on a regular basis.
-Monthly financial analysis is preferred, quarterly is more common, and yearly is not often enough.
+Monthly financial analysis is preferred, quarterly is more common, yearly is not often enough.
 The proactive manager has financial data available based on actual results and compares them to the budget.
 This process points out weaknesses in the business before they reach crisis proportion and allows the manager to make the necessary changes and adjustments before major problems develop.

 You may need an accountant or business consultant to assist you in setting up your chart of accounts.
 Accountants use a standard numbering system for the business accounts in the chart, but each business may have a different chart of accounts depending on the operational plan.
 The accountant or business consultant also will assist you in setting up the financial reports you need to manage the operation of your business.

-Financial — definitions and classifications
+Financial – Definitions and Classifications